unibo-spe/spe-slides/content/00-intro/_index.md

     * Including *continuous integration* and delivery
 * Can be a **joint effort** with other courses
   * We care about the *domain modeling* and the application of *DevOps techniques*
-  * You can pick a project of another course, apply them there, and it is fine for LSS
+  * You can pick a project of another course, apply them there, and it is fine for SPE
-* Can be a project created for LSS alone
+* Can be a project created for SPE alone
   * If you are short on ideas, we can help :)

 ---